 A simple presentation rubric can be found here

-Please provide a copy of your final presentation (e.g., PPTx file).
+Please upload a copy of your final presentation by the deadline specified on WebCampus.